hevet/ESP32_internet_radio_v3/README.md

 ## English

-**Internet Radio v3** is an Internet radio player project for ESP32 with a TFT ILI9488 display and PCM5102A DAC module.
+**Internet Radio v3** is an Internet radio and audio file player project for ESP32 S3 with a TFT ILI9488 display and PCM5102A DAC module.
 The project supports online audio streams and local audio files from an SD card.
 Version v3 introduces improved display handling and IR remote control support.

 ### Features